-There is no winning design formula to a popular web app or service, just guidelines.
-Nor is there a typical design style for you to follow, as this post unintentionally proves.
-What we have done is showcased 50 of the best designed web app and service web sites, broken down into the following categories: Clean, Simple and Nice Designs, Minimal and Effective, Vector and Large Background, Corporate and Professional, Modern and Typical (Web 2.0ish), Stylish and Classic, Graphically Improved and Flash, Flex and AIR Designs.
+These sites are broken down into several categories, including Clean, Simple, and Nice Designs, Minimal and Effective, Vector and Large Background, Corporate and Professional, Modern and Typical (Web 2.0ish), Stylish and Classic, Graphically Improved and Flash, Flex and AIR Designs.

 MiLK – The Mobile Learning Kit